ashfrench/killer-sudoko/README.md

 # Killer-Sudoku

-This is a rewrite in koltin of my Computer Science disertation project.
+This is a rewrite in kotlin of my Computer Science disertation project.
 I Studied `Computer Science with a Year in Industry` with [IBM](https://www.ibm.com) at `Manchester Univestity`.
 I achieved a 1st class honours for this project and was in the top 10 of the year.

 The goals of this project is to be able to take any Killer Sudoku Grid and then be able to solve them from said grid.

+I should be able to demonstrate solving by [brute force][5], but also be able to solve using human techniques.

 ## Classic Sudoku
 Classic sudoku has been around for years and can easily be solved through brute force.
 The aim of this project is to show and demonstrate how to solve example puzzles.
 Show techniques and provide solutions.